 Richmond Valley Council has supported an 'invest and grow locally' workforce strategy for the past 10 years, to ensure that local people have opportunities to get a job, learn new skills and build their careers at Council.
 Over the past three years, 34 young people have been offered traineeships, apprenticeships or university placements through Council's Youth Employment Scheme and initiatives such as Try a Trade have encouraged local women to explore nontraditional roles such as construction, mechanics and outdoor maintenance.
-Currently only 7% of Council's operational workforce is female and
+Currently only 7% of Council's operational workforce is female and promoting opportunities in these roles will be a key focus for the future.
 Council currently employs 295 full-time staff, with 77% of the workforce, and their families, living in the Richmond Valley.
 Further employment is provided through contract workers for construction and services such as traffic control and Council sources many of its supplies and materials from local businesses.
 That represents a major boost for the local economy and an investment in the community's future.
 A key priority for the next 15 years will be continuing to build local employment options and explore new technologies to ensure a safe, modern and mobile workforce.

-- Manage finances responsibly and provide value for money - Manage Council businesses and commercial activities for community benefit - Strengthen Council's role as a leading local employer - Manage organizational risks - Provide a high standard of customer service - Deliver consistent regulatory and compliance - Provide efficient corporate and operational
+- Manage finances responsibly and provide value for money - Manage Council businesses and commercial activities for community benefit - Strengthen Council's role as a leading local employer - Manage organizational risks - Provide a high standard of customer service - Deliver consistent regulatory and compliance services - Provide efficient corporate and operational support